Tag Archives: cracked tyres

 Compounds containing anti-oxidising chemicals.
 Are used to slow down the natural aging process of rubber.
 Thus, in new tyres.
 The problem arises. because, the tyre becomes older than five years old.
 On the other hand Michelin and Continental.
 As expected, say that, under the right conditions a tyre could last up to ten years.

-AGING TYRES
+AGEING TYRES

 Like anything else you should check out your tyres for any cracking and bulges or bubbles appearing on the sidewall area or the tread area.
 The tyre in the image could have been running under pressure, but it could also be over age?

-What people do not realise is that many of these part worn tyres have been sold illegally.
-In the 1990’s we had a similar economic downturn and laws were passed to curb the number of part worn tyres that were sold.
+is that many of these part worn tyres have been sold illegally.
+In the 1990’s, we had a similar economic downturn and laws were passed to curb the number of worn tyres that were sold.

-These laws allowed the sale of part worn tyres, providing they were inspected and tested in a correct manor.
+part worn tyres, provided they were inspected and tested in a correct manner.
 This resulted in an improved situation, until recent times.
-All sorts of rubbish part worn tyres are now been sold to the public.
+All sorts of rubbish-worn tyres are now been sold to the public.